Chaitanya6Nli/GFG-Python-Course-2024-Solution/README.md

 ## 🤝 Contributions

-We welcome contributions to this repository!
+I welcome contributions to this repository!
 If you have optimized solutions, corrections, or alternative approaches, feel free to contribute.
 Here's how:

 1. **Fork this repository**.
 2. Create a new branch: `git checkout -b feature/YourFeature`.